+Step 1.
 Get a Domain Name

-To get a domain name, register it from a domain name registrar, such as Domain.com, Namecheap, Bluehost, and others, and have it pointed to your web host.
-You often can get a domain name directly through your web host as well.
+Your domain name is the official name of your website and how people will gain access to your site.
+Register a domain name from a domain name registrar, such as Domain.com, Namecheap, and Bluehost, and have it pointed to your web host.
+You can often get a domain name directly through your web host.

 Step 2.
 Choose a Web Host

 Download WordPress from WordPress.org.
 Extract the file, and then copy the contents of the extracted file into a folder on your local server.
 For example, in XAMPP, it will typically be called htdocs.
-You can create a folder with whatever name you like, such as “htdocs\my_site”.
+You can create a folder with whatever name you like, such as “htdocs\my_site.”
 Next, you need to build a MySQL database.
-Do this either via the command line or by using phpMyAdmin, which comes with XAMPP.
+Do this either via the command line or phpMyAdmin, which comes with XAMPP.
 You can get to this by going to http://localhost/phpmyadmin/ ― assuming you have it installed.
-(NOTE: localhost is not a website; it is what is used by your browser to recognize your local server.
+(NOTE: localhost is not a website; your browser uses it to recognize your local server.
 It will only work if you have your server correctly installed).

 It’s that simple ― your site should be installed now.